 I start with a fresh, organic chicken, then surround it with dried apricots, orange slices, carrots, potatoes, celery, and shallots caramelized to sweet, sweet perfection!
 To see how to make this amazing and easy dish watch my 3 minute video tutorial here:) Recipe below.

 I use a reusable silicone tie to bind the chicken legs but string works fine too.

-Baste…baste…baste…this makes the skin a gorgeous crispy brown.
+Baste…baste…baste…this makes the skin a gorgeous golden brown.

 Then carve and serve.
 Yep, there’s a tutorial for that too!

 Recipe: “Roasted Apricot Chicken with Herbs De Provence”

 This is the perfect Sunday dinner!
 15-20 minutes prep and made in one pan!
 Whole 30 version offered.

 - 2 juice oranges, 1 sliced thinly, the other juiced